Nigel Owens MBE is one of the world’s best rugby referees.

 Off the pitch, Nigel Owens is an extremely popular and entertaining after-dinner speaker.

-Nigel can also deliver keynote speeches with a focus on diversity.
+Aside from anecdotal speeches, Nigel can also deliver keynote presentations with a focus on diversity, mental health and overcoming adversity.
 Recent feedback:

 “I honestly don’t think I can put into words how incredible Nigel was.
 People were in tears, he owned the room and his story was so moving and authentic”